Steve-Tech/YAFI/README.md

 ### Linux

 To allow YAFI to communicate with the EC, you will need to enable user access to the `/dev/cros_ec` device.
-You can do this by running `echo KERNEL=="cros_ec", TAG+="uaccess" | sudo tee /etc/udev/rules.d/60-yafi.rules`, and then reload the rules with `sudo udevadm control --reload-rules && sudo udevadm trigger`.
+You can do this by running `echo KERNEL==\"cros_ec\", TAG+=\"uaccess\" | sudo tee /etc/udev/rules.d/60-yafi.rules`, and then reload the rules with `sudo udevadm control --reload-rules && sudo udevadm trigger`.

 You can also do this by running `curl -Lfs yafi.stevetech.au/udev.sh | sudo sh` which will run the [`add-udev-rules.sh`](add-udev-rules.sh) script.